psychopy/psychopy/docs/source/hardware/eyeTracking.rst

 .. figure:: /images/mouseGaze.png

 * Choose which mouse button you'd like to use to simulate blinks by clicking on the boxes.
-* The 'Move Button' option allows you to select whether PsychoPy monitors your mouse movement continuously, or just when you press and hold one of the mouse buttons.
+* The `Move Button` option allows you to select whether PsychoPy monitors your mouse movement continuously, or just when you press and hold one of the mouse buttons.
-* The 'Saccade Threshold' is the threshold, in degrees of visual angle, before a saccade is recorded.
+* The `Saccade Threshold` is the threshold, in degrees of visual angle, before a saccade is recorded.

 Step three: Add Eyetracker components to your Builder experiment
 --------------------------------------------------------------------